megvii-research/PETR/README.md

 }
 ```
 ## Contact
-If you have any questions, feel free to open an issue or contact us at liuyingfei@megvii.com.
+If you have any questions, feel free to open an issue or contact us at liuyingfei@megvii.com or wangtiancai@megvii.com.